Performs a Rayleigh test for uniformity of circular/directional data by assessing the significance of the mean resultant length.

 )

-rayleigh_test(finland_stria, axial = FALSE)
+rayleigh_test(finland_striae, axial = FALSE) # reject null hypothesis

 #> Reject Null Hypothesis